Irish Mythology: Dive into its Finest Legends and Tales

 Irish Mythology

 Mythology is important.
-In spite of being untrue -partially untrue-, it is actually a significant part of every single culture around the world.
-It makes up a great portion of history, traditions, and beliefs.
-More precisely, mythology refers to a group of people who have certain beliefs or myths.
+Despite being untrue -partially untrue-it is a significant part of every culture worldwide.
+It makes up a substantial portion of history, traditions, and beliefs.
+More precisely, mythology refers to a group with certain beliefs or myths.
 Some people also refer to mythology as godlore.

 Myths supposedly tell tales of history and nature.
-However, probably, the reason some people say godlore may be the fact that mythology is mostly about gods, either mythical or real ones.
+However, the reason some people say godlore is probably the fact that mythology is mostly about gods, either mythical or real.
 The same goes for the Irish mythology.
-It is a deep ocean of tales about Ireland’s gods, history, customs, and more.
-A combination of interesting traditions and religious rituals that made up Ireland’s most popular stories.
+It is a deep ocean of tales about Ireland’s gods, history, customs, and more—a combination of exciting traditions and religious rituals that made up Ireland’s most popular stories.

 Irish Mythology